 Thus we are left to show when $a\in\mathcal{E}$ and $a/X$ is not close to a rational with small denominator, the product $S_{\mathcal{A}}(a/X)S_{\mathbb{P}}(-a/X)$ is small on average.
 By using an expansion of the indicator function of the primes as a sum of bilinear terms (similar to Vaughan's identity), we are led to bound expressions such as

-which is a generalized and averaged form of the typical expressions one encountering when obtaining a $\ell^\infty$ bound for exponential sums over primes.
+which is a weighted and averaged form of the typical expressions one encounters when obtaining a $\ell^\infty$ bound for exponential sums over primes.
 Here $\|\cdot\|$ is the distance to the nearest integer.

-The double sum over $n_1,n_2$ in \eqref{eq:BilinearSum} is of size $O(N^2)$ for `typical' pairs $a_1,a_2$, and if it is noticeably larger than this then $(a_1,a_2)$ must share some Diophantine structure.
-We find that $(a_1,a_2)$ must lie close to the projection from $\mathbb{Z}^3$ to $\mathbb{Z}^2$ of some low height plane or low height line if this quantity is large, where the arithmetic height of the line or plane is bounded by how large the double sum is.
+The double sum over $n_1,n_2$ in \eqref{eq:BilinearSum} is of size $O(N^2)$ for `typical' pairs $(a_1,a_2)$, and if it is noticeably larger than this then $a_1$ and $a_2$ must share some Diophantine structure.
+We find that the pair $(a_1,a_2)$ must lie close to the projection from $\mathbb{Z}^3$ to $\mathbb{Z}^2$ of some low height plane or low height line if this quantity is large, where the arithmetic height of the line or plane is bounded in terms of the size of the double sum.
 (For example, the diagonal terms $a_1=a_2$ give a large contribution and lie on a low height line, and $a_1,a_2$ which are both small give a large contribution and lie in a low height plane.)

 This restricts the number and nature of pairs $(a_1,a_2)$ which can give a large contribution.
 Since we expect the size of $S_{\mathcal{A}}(a_1/X)S_{\mathcal{A}}(a_2/X)$ to be determined by digital rather than Diophantine conditions on $a_1,a_2$, we expect to have a smaller total contribution when restricted to these sets.
 By using the explicit description of such pairs $(a_1,a_2)$ we succeed in obtaining such a superior bound on the sum over these pairs.
 It is vital here that we are restricted to $a_1,a_2$ lying in the small set $\mathcal{E}$ (for points on a line) and outside of the set $\mathcal{M}$ of major arcs (for points in a lattice).